 Lundbeck markets a number of different pharmaceuticals for the treatment of psychiatric and neurological disorders.
 The most recently launched compounds include: Rexulti® (depression and schizophrenia), Brintellix® (depression) and Abilify Maintena® (schizophrenia).

-Lundbeck employs approximately 5,300 people worldwide, 1,700 of whom are based in Denmark.
-We have employees in 55 countries, and our products are registered in more than 100 countries.
-We have production facilities in China, Denmark, France and Italy and research centres in Denmark and China.
-Lundbeck generated revenue of approximately DKK 14.6 billion in 2015.
+Lundbeck employs approximately 5,000 people worldwide.
+We have employees in more than 50 countries, and our products are registered in more than 100 countries.
+We have production facilities in China, Denmark, France and Italy and our research centre is based in Denmark.
+Lundbeck generated revenue of approximately DKK 17.2 billion in 2017.

-Lundbeck’s Executive Management consists of three members, headed by Kåre Schultz, President and CEO.
+Lundbeck’s Executive Management consists of six members, headed by Deborah Dunsire, President and CEO.

-In 2015, 27% of our revenue derived from Europe, 44% from the US and 26% from the International Markets region.
-Other revenue constituted 3%.
+In 2017, 17% of our revenue derived from Europe, 63% from North America and 20% from the International Markets region.

 Lundbeck was founded by Hans Lundbeck as a trading company in 1915.
 Since then the company has evolved and grown dramatically.
 Today we are among the biggest Danish companies.
 During the past century, millions of people have been treated with our therapies.
 It is complex and challenging to develop improved treatments for psychiatric and neurological disorders, but we keep our focus in order to ensure a better life for people living with psychiatric and neurological disorders.